bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ### Managing Recordings

 Using the dropdown in the recordings table, you have the ability to delete a recording or mail a recording to a friend.
-Keep in mind, email a unlisted recording **will** allow the friend access, so if you want a recording to be completely private, don't share the recording link.
+Keep in mind, emailing an unlisted recording **will** allow the friend access, so if you want a recording to be completely private, don't share the recording link.

 Deleted recordings are **not** recoverable, so be sure when deleting a recording.

 # Installing on a BigBlueButton Server

-To make install Greenlight as easy as possible, we've created a Docker image that wraps the applicaton.
+To make Greenlight as easy to install as possible, we've created a Docker image that wraps the applicaton.
 It is **highly** recommended that you use Docker when install Greenlight on a BigBlueButton server.
 You can install Greenlight without Docker, however we don't provide steps for doing this, so some knowledge of Ruby on Rails is most likily required.

 You should run all commands in this section as `root` on your BigBlueButton server.